r-gaia-cs/using-jekyll/LAYOUT.md

-Files used to display the lesson, such as artwork, CSS, and Javascript, are stored in `img/`, `css/`, and `js/` directories of their own, while the `deck.js/` directory contains files used to make HTML slideshows.
+Files used to display the lesson, such as artwork, CSS, and Javascript, are stored in `img/`, `css/`, and `js/` directories of their own.
 We keep website artwork in the `img/` directory separate from figures used in the lesson (which are stored in `fig/`) to make it simple to update the former automatically.
 Most authors should not need to modify any of the support files themselves.